Pronwan/rustplus-desktop/README.md

 ⚠️ **Note**: This is an **unofficial** project and is not affiliated with Facepunch Studios or the game *Rust*.

 It is open source so anyone can verify there is **no malware or hidden components**.
+⚠️ **Note**: If you used it for a while and can't pair new servers anymore, simply delete
+%APPDATA%\RustPlusDesk\rustplusjs-config.json and let it run through NCM registration again.

 ---